AllenChen0958/CSE230_final_project_snake/README.md

-# Project Proposal: Haskell Snake Game with Special Abilities and Puzzles
+# Haskell Snake Game with Special Abilities and Puzzles

 ## How to play
    - Use `cabal run` to start the game in terminal.